Best Science Curriculum for Self-Contained Classrooms | SPED Lesson Planner

 Unique Learning System

-Top PickUnique Learning System is a special education curriculum platform that includes adapted science units designed for students with significant support needs.
-It is one of the stronger options for self-contained classrooms because it integrates standards access, communication supports, and modified instructional materials.
+Top PickUnique Learning System is a special education curriculum platform with adapted science units for students with significant support needs.
+It is the strongest full-curriculum option when teams need symbol-supported lessons, differentiated access points, standards alignment, and IEP data routines built into science instruction.

 Pros